-I could go on, but you get the drift of my initial feeling of this magical book…..In other words, I adore every page!
+I could go on, but you get the drift of my initial feeling about this magical book…..In other words, I adore every page!

 Firstly, I have to mention the cover, isn’t it glorious?
 The art department has once again smashed it with the detail, that cover model is exactly how I imagined Ailsa as I was reading, the cover Logan is a wee bit of kilter for me, but I can see a lot of the chemistry that shimmers between Logan and Ailsa throughout the story on the cover.
 It’s beautiful!!

 I really liked how Logan and Ailsa slowly get to know each other, it’s not; boom straight to bed, their romance blossoms beautifully, each page they become closer and closer.
-I absolutely love the little things he does to put her at ease, to draw her closer into his light, shows her that there is kindness and that she is valued, proves to her that she can be happy.
-Dancing in the moonlight, reading her poetry …my goodness I fell under his spell just like Ailsa….except for me, it was way sooner, I was a swooning and melting mess.
+I absolutely love the little things he does to put her at ease, to draw her closer to his light, show her that there is kindness and that she is valued, and prove to her that she can be happy.
+Dancing in the moonlight, reading her poetry …my goodness I fell under his spell just like Ailsa….except for me, it was way sooner, I was swooning and melting mess.

 But, then again I have always loved a Scotsman..;-)

-Unusually for a Harlequin/Mills and Boon, there is quite a large cast of character’s, we have Logan’s clan, Ailsa and her clan, villains, unruly cousins, but instead of being inundated with characters popping up left right and centre and never knowing who is who and where they belong.
-Each character has a place and they each make an impact onto the story, there are one or two which I would love to see have a story of their own.
+Unusually for a Harlequin/Mills and Boon, there is quite a large cast of characters, we have Logan’s clan, Ailsa and her clan, villains, and unruly cousins, but instead of being inundated with characters popping up left right and centre and never knowing who is who and where they belong.
+Each character has a place and they each make an impact on the story, there are one or two which I would love to see have a story of their own.

-This is an intriguing story, going from the back blurb alone you would think it’s a basic enemy to lovers type, but as always with Sarah Mallory, there is more to the tale then that, if you have read any of Sarah’s books you will know she likes to mix thing’s up, she likes to add sneaky little twists and additional elements that bring the story to life and makes you keep flicking through the pages and this is no different.
-There is a lot going on, various subplots, family myths, clan wars, villains and right in the midst of such turmoil are two lonely, passionate and likeable people all of which entwine together to create a highly enjoyable love story with a twist.
+This is an intriguing story, going from the back blurb alone you would think it’s a basic enemy to lovers type, but as always with Sarah Mallory, there is more to the tale than that, if you have read any of Sarah’s books you will know she likes to mix thing’s up, she likes to add sneaky little twists and additional elements that bring the story to life and makes you keep flicking through the pages and this is no different.
+A lot is going on, various subplots, family myths, clan wars, villains and right amid such turmoil are two lonely, passionate and likeable people all of which entwine together to create a highly enjoyable love story with a twist.